 Hello veggie lovers!

-I heart versatility, and these burgers offer just that…
+I heart versatility, and these black bean burgers offer just that…

 - Make them with quinoa or brown rice, using your favorite or what you have on hand.
 For myself, quinoa is king because it’s magical for my digestive system!